rcc-navin-velazco/Lab0/README.md

 ```
 If you have done this correclty you should see 2/2 Test cases passing highlighted in green.
 Congragulations!
 You have ran your first program in C++!
 This project will be required for lab programming exercises and project as well!.

-There were alot details that I glanced over like what the docker and terminal programs if you are not familiar with them.
+There were alot details that I glanced over like what the docker,terminal programs are as well as google tests.
+Wednesday we will go over more closely what everything does.
+For today just focus on getting your IDE set up.

 ## 12. Summary

 - Docker ensure every student has the same environment